-WALDEN: Thank you.
+Mr. WALDEN.
+Thank you.

-Q: Two questions really.
-One is, so, to what degree were Russian athletes aware of this systemic program?
+QUESTIONER.
+Two questions really.
+One is, to what degree were Russian athletes aware of this systemic program?
 Because if you watch "Icarus," if you watch what Dr. Rodchenkov says, he says only a portion of Russian athletes were doping at the games at various times, right?
 And so that's really my first question.
-My second question is, is he talks about how WADA should be afraid, OK?
-The other thing that - so those are really my two questions.
-Is why would WADA need to be afraid?
+My second question is, is he talks about how WADA should be afraid, okay?
+Why would WADA need to be afraid?

-One last point, Paul, we need to understand in the United States that this system of international sport is systemically corrupt.
+One last point, Paul-we need to understand in the United States that this system of international sport is systemically corrupt.
 We would never allow the Court of Arbitration for Sport to exist and call itself a court the way that it currently does in the United States.
 It's gamed.
 And so we in the United States need to not only address the issue in this instance.
 We have a system of international sport that victimizes American athletes, and that's got to be addressed.
 That's the bigger issue here.
 This is a great and important case, but there's a much bigger issue.
 And that's the victimization of American athletes.
 And I hope you're going to address that.

-MASSARO: Well, if I may, thank you so much for your comments.
+Mr. MASSARO.
+Well, if I may, thank you so much for your comments.
 You know, one thing about your comments that strikes me is that we really are an outlier.
 And in that way, I hope we can remain an outlier.
 I think that our take on sportsmanship as being between two sportsmen is precisely what sports should be about.
-(Laughs.)
-And I think that, you know, the United States has been able to support the rule of law in really interesting ways around the world.
-And I think one of those ways, as Jim hinted at, was the FCPA, through which our companies - you know, you wanted U.S. investment, you got to play by the rules of the FCPA.
+[Laughs.]
+And I think that the United States has been able to support the rule of law in really interesting ways around the world.
+And I think one of those ways, as Jim hinted at, was the FCPA, through which our companies-you know, you wanted U.S. investment, you got to play by the rules of the FCPA.
 And that's stopped bribery.
-So potentially - I mean, it didn't stop bribery entirely, but, you know, it certainly put a dent in it.
+So potentially-I mean, it didn't stop bribery entirely, but, you know, it certainly put a dent in it.

-But in any case, if we, you know, were able to put some sort of legislation on the table, or some sort of incentive for these guys to play similarly by rules in which we acknowledge that sports is about sports - (laughs) - and not about geopolitics, then that would likely be very positive.
+But in any case, if we were able to put some sort of legislation on the table, or some sort of incentive for these guys to play similarly by rules in which we acknowledge that sports is about sports-[laughs]-and not about geopolitics, then that would likely be very positive.
 That said, I really, really, really hope it doesn't go in the reverse, and the United States ends up thinking, oh, it's about geopolitics.
-We got to play their rules - no. You know, it's about keeping sports pure and about sports, you know?
+We got to play their rules-no. It's about keeping sports pure and about sports, you know?
 And that would just be my comment on there.
 Jim.